 There are only a couple things you need to look for when buying Parmigiano Reggiano at the store.

-When buying pasta for this recipe, or any pasta recipe, it is important to buy a high quality bronze aged durham wheat pasta.
+When buying pasta for this recipe, or any pasta recipe, it is important to buy high-quality bronze-aged Durham wheat pasta.
 Spending a few extra cents (or dollars) is well worth it for this type of recipe that has only a few ingredients.

 For More Easy Pasta Recipes

-Easy Pasta with Garlic and Olive Oil (Aglio e Olio)
+Spaghetti With Olive Oil And Garlic (Aglio e Olio)